Gordon, Georgia

 Gordon is a city in Wilkinson County, Georgia, United States.
 As of 2020, its population was 1,783.

 History

 Gordon was founded in 1843 as a depot on the Central of Georgia Railway.
 The city was named after William Washington Gordon, a railroad official.

+Tornado

+On April 3rd, 2017, Gordon was impacted by an EF2 tornado, causing severe damage to multiple businesses and a local park.
+The tornado caused $100,000 in damages.
+Nobody was killed or injured.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.5 sqmi, of which 5.4 sqmi is land and 0.1 sqmi (1.10%) is water.